Yanzhihong-Hu/Yanzhihong-Hu.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior student of University of Illinois Urbana-Champaign maijoring in Mathe- matics, my research interests focus on low-dimensional topology and geometric group theory.
-I am good at dealing with mathematical topics that combine Geometry with Algebra
+I am a first-year PhD student in Mathematics at the Georgia Institute of Technology.
+My previous research focused on low-dimensional topology and geometric group theory.
+Currently, my main research interest lies in deep learning theory.

 Education
 ======

+- **PhD in Mathematics**, Georgia Institute of Technology, Atlanta, GA *(2025 – Present)*
-Bachelor of Science in Mathematics, University of Illinois Urbana-Champaign
+- **Bachelor of Science in Mathematics**, University of Illinois Urbana-Champaign, Urbana, IL *(2023 – 2025)*

 Research Experience